Ireland Schools Semesters and Timeline

-If you’re keen to chase your study goals in Canada, here’s how early you should prepare for it.
+Ready to fulfil your study dreams in Ireland?
+Here’s how early you should prepare for it.

-While our Education Counselors can help narrow down the universities that are ideal for you and guide you through the application process, it is always handy to find out what’s required and what to expect.
+While our education counsellors can help narrow down the universities that are ideal for you and guide you through the application process, it is always handy to find out what’s required and what to expect.

 We’ve also created a university application timeline which depicts how early you can apply as well as the documents and actions required.